Latent State Inference in a Spatiotemporal Generative Model: Introduction

 When considering our planet's weather, centuries of past research have identified a large number of factors that affect its highly nonlinear and partially chaotic dynamics.
 Yet, can we ever be sure of having identified all hidden causal factors?
 Moreover, do we have (sufficient) data about them?
-These are fundamental questions in any prediction or forecasting task, including other spatio-temporal tasks such as soil property dynamics, traffic forecasting, energy-flow prediction (e.g in brains or supply networks), or recommender systems.
-Here we investigate how unobservable hidden causes may be inferred from spatio-temporal data streams.
+These are fundamental questions in any prediction or forecasting task, including spatiotemporal processes such as soil property dynamics, traffic forecasting, energy-flow prediction (e.g in brains or supply networks), or recommender systems.
+Here, we investigate how unobservable hidden factors may be inferred from spatiotemporal data streams.

-When regularities in hidden causes are detectable, they may be encoded in the latent activities of recurrent neural networks \cite{rodriguez2019modeling,Rabinowitz:2018}, such as a long short-term memory \cite[LSTM,][]{Hochreiter:1997}.
-The involved forward-directed inference, however, has two main disadvantages: First, the encodings of the hidden causes form while streaming data, meaning that they are not available from the beginning.
+When regularities in hidden causes are detectable, they may be encoded in the latent activities of recurrent neural networks \cite{Rabinowitz:2018,rodriguez2019modeling}, such as a long short-term memory (LSTM) \cite{Hochreiter:1997}.
+The involved and conventional forward-directed inference of recurrent neural networks, however, has two main disadvantages: First, the encodings of the hidden causes form while streaming data, meaning they are not available from the beginning of a sequence.
 Second, learning, detecting and shaping the encodings is relatively hard, because the error signal only decreases once the unfolding data stream is suitably compressed.

-Here, we combine and extend the recently introduced DIstributed, Spatio-Temporal graph Artificial Neural network Architecture \cite[DISTANA,][]{karlbauer2019distributed} with active tuning \cite[AT,][]{active_tuning_patent_2019,butz2018reprise,Butz:2019a}, which enables the determination of hidden, latent, causal states via retrospective inference over both space and time.
-Projected onto stable hidden neural states, akin to parametric bias neurons \cite{Tani:2004,Sugita:2011a}, AT searches for constant input biases, assuming that the observed dynamics are influenced by particular, constant, unobservable factors.
+To overcome these limitations, we combine and extend the recently introduced DIstributed SpatioTemporal graph Artificial Neural network Architecture (DISTANA) \cite{karlbauer2019distributed} with active tuning (AT) \cite{Butz:2019,Butz:2019a,otte2020active}, which facilitates the determination of hidden causal states via retrospective inference over time.
+Projected onto stable neural states, akin to parametric bias neurons \cite{Tani:2004,Sugita:2011a}, AT searches for constant input biases, assuming that the observed dynamics are influenced by particular constant and only indirectly observable factors.